A7F/aca-kmeans/README.md

 <h1 align="center">K-Means clustering</h1>
 <h5 align="center">Luca Todaro and Rasha Zieni, University of Pavia</h5>
 this repository contains the code for our Advanced Computer Architecture project work: an implementation of serial and parallel k-means clustering algorithm, written in C++.
+Oh and by the way, we got A+. :D

 ## Project description
 we are running the kmeans algorithm both in C++ (our own serial and parallel implementation) as well as in Python using